-1. You are about to write Java programs to process real images.
+You are about to write Java programs to process images.
 In general, there are two types of processing: single pixel-based manipulation and filter-based manipulation.
-The former just needs the pixel information at a pixel location whereas the latter requires the pixel information at a pixel location and its adjacent pixels.
-Some processed sample images can be found at here.
-Also, this page shows some sample images with blurry effect.
+The former needs the pixel information at a pixel location, whereas the latter requires the pixel information at a pixel location and its adjacent pixels.
+Some processed sample images can be found here.
+Also, this page shows some sample images with blurry effects.

 class Pixel